1950s

 Many garments made then were fully lined in true couture style and turned through at the shoulders as the construction method enabled raw seams to be covered and also encompassed a neat way of completing tiny shoulder straps.

-The only equipment some women had was a needle and thread, others would have used hand sewing machines, some used treadles and some had treadle machine converted into electric models.
+The only equipment some women had was a needle and thread, others would have used hand sewing machines, some used treadles and some had treadle machines converted into electric models.
 As a toddler I recall my grandmother buying a 'new' electric sewing machine from a man who worked for National and came hawking at the door.

 The same man sold my father a 'modern' vacuum cleaner!

-Since the 1950s many names to suggest quickness such as the 3 Hour Jacket or Jiffy pattern have been used to highlight how fast a garment could be made into the latest fashion item.
+Since the 1950s many names to suggest quickness such as the 3-Hour Jacket or Jiffy pattern have been used to highlight how fast a garment could be made into the latest fashion item.

 1950s Vintage Patterns Today